mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/2_setup_preview_preprod_networks.md

 - node.socket under $TESTNETPATH

-UPDATE your .bashrc / .zshrc file accordingly AND RELOAD IT AFTER SAVING IT!
+UPDATE your .bashrc / .zshrc file accordingly AND RELOAD IT AFTER SAVING IT by either restarting the terminal or running the "source ~/.bashrc" (or .zshrc) file!

 ```